jessfraz/docker-presentation/README.md

 $ sudo reboot
 ```

-**This is all in [provision.sh](https://github.com/jfrazelle/docker-presentation/blob/master/provision.sh) as well**

 ## Build Base Images

 A base image is what docker pulls from to start the build.
 You can find trusted base images in the [docker index](https://index.docker.io/).
 Now for this I have already created a slew of dockerfiles that we will create base images from in the [apps](https://github.com/jfrazelle/docker-presentation/blob/master/apps/) directory.

-If you `ssh` into the vagrant box with the `Vagrantfile` provided, the directories are synced and these should be located at `/docker-base-files` in your vagrant box.
+If you `ssh` into the vagrant box with the `Vagrantfile` provided, the directories are synced and these should be located at `/var/presentation/apps` in your vagrant box.
 Included in the directory are *extremely* minimal Dockerfiles for [`node`](https://github.com/jfrazelle/docker-presentation/blob/master/apps/node/Dockerfile), [`python`](https://github.com/jfrazelle/docker-presentation/blob/master/apps/python/Dockerfile), [`ruby`](https://github.com/jfrazelle/docker-presentation/blob/master/apps/ruby/Dockerfile), and [`go`](https://github.com/jfrazelle/docker-presentation/blob/master/apps/go/Dockerfile).

 This is a great reference on caching and best parctices: [Docker Best Practices](http://crosbymichael.com/dockerfile-best-practices.html).

 **NOTE**: For the purposes of this I have seperate dockerfiles, but in a perfect world you would have images based off languages.
 Then in other dockerfiles that use that language you can import `FROM lang/base`.
-Like the example in my [slides](http://jesss.s3-website-us-west-1.amazonaws.com/docker-presentation/#6).
+Like the example in my [slides](http://decks.jessfraz.com/brooklyn-js/docker/#6).
 Since the cache works from the top to the bottom you want all the similar things that most dockerfiles have at the top and then the volatile changes at the bottom.

 ### `docker build`
 To build the base images, we are going to use the [`docker build`](http://docs.docker.io/en/latest/reference/commandline/cli/#build) command.
 [More info](http://docs.docker.io/en/latest/reference/commandline/cli/#build)